-The QFC Regulatory Authority's financial liabilities include finance lease obligation, accounts payable and accrued expenses.
+The QFC Regulatory Authority's financial liabilities include finance lease obligation, accounts payable and accrued expenses, and employee loan fund.

 Subsequent measurement

 The subsequent measurement of financial liabilities depends on their classification as described below:

 Accounts payable and accruals

 Considering the short-term nature of these liabilities, accounts payable and accruals are recognised for amounts to be paid in the future for goods or services received without discounting, whether billed by the supplier or not.